 In the book Conversation: A History of a Declining Art, Stephen Miller pursues a lifelong interest in conversation by taking a historical and philosophical view of the subject.
 He chronicles the art of conversation in Western civilization from its beginnings in ancient Greece to its apex in eighteenth-century Britain to its current endangered state in … Continue reading Conversation: A History of a Declining Art Stephen Miller (2007)

-Terminology First, let’s consider the terminology.
+Death Café The London Coffeehouses of the Enlightenment Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Terminology First, let’s consider the terminology.
 People have gathered in various settings for conversation and social interaction throughout history.
-These settings include coffeehouses, salons, clubs, and, even in ancient times, around campfires.
-There is a need for a generic term to capture the essence of these places in a broad sense.
-Commonly used words to … Continue reading Introduction: Conversational Spaces Meeting places for conversations
+These settings include coffeehouses, … Continue reading Introduction: Conversational Spaces Meeting places for conversations

-In the 17th and 18th centuries, salons flourished in Paris, Vienna, and the rest of Europe.
-Salons were social gatherings hosted in private homes, usually by prominent women, in which men and women engaged in intellectual conversation in pursuit of knowledge.
-The women who hosted these salons were known as salonnières.
-They had a lot … Continue reading Salons A gathering of people under the roof of an inspiring host
+British Gentlemen’s Clubs ** Viennese Coffeehouses ** Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close In the 17th and 18th centuries, salons flourished in Paris, Vienna, and the rest of Europe.
+Salons were social gatherings hosted in private homes, … Continue reading Salons A gathering of people under the roof of an inspiring host